MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 ## Double free example

 In this example, you create a checked build with ASAN enabled to test what happens when memory is double freed.
 ASAN detects this error and reports it.
 In this example, the program continues to run after the error is detected, which leads to a second error--using memory that's been freed.
-A summary of the errors is output to `stdout` when the program exits:
+A summary of the errors is output to `stdout` when the program exits.

+Create the example:

 1. Open a developer command prompt: open the **Start** menu, type *Developer*, and select the latest command prompt such as **Developer Command Prompt for VS 2022** from the list of matches.
 1. Create a directory on your machine to run this example.
 For example, `%USERPROFILE%\Desktop\COE`.
 1. In that directory, create a source file, for example, `doublefree.cpp`, and paste the following code:
     ```cpp
     #include <stdio.h>
     #include <stdlib.h>